Archives For November 30, 1999

 gedit ~/.local/share/applications/pycharm.desktop

-Replace gedit with gnome-text-editor or other text editor according to your Ubuntu edition and desktop environment.
+Replace gedit with gnome-text-editor for Ubuntu 24.04 or other text editor according to your desktop environment.
+Or use nano that works in most desktops

 • Then, paste following lines into the file you just created and save it.